jacka26/Shark-Game-and-Pong-/README.md

 # Shark Game and Pong!

+***Welcome***

-Shark game and Pong game by Jaloob members!
+Here is the Shark game and Pong game by Jaloob members!

+**Shark Game**
+This Shark Game is a similar version of the snake game where the shark/snake extends each time they eat a fish/apple.